uberto/pesticide/README.md

 - CalculatorDDT: simplest example
 - FablesDDT: in-memory only example to see the narrative flow
 - GooglePageDDT: http/html only example to see how to integrate with WebDriver
-- PetShopDDT: example on how to test restful apis
+- PetShopDDT: example on how to test restful apis, using Http4k
 - StackDDT: simple example in Java

 ## What does it look like?